 Rural veterinary work has no shortage of “you’ve got to be kidding me” moments.
-This page features real cases Dr. Dennison has seen in the field — some funny, some unusual, and some with a lesson.
-We’ll keep adding more as time (and critters) allow.
+This page features real cases that Dr. Dennison and Dr. Perkins have seen in the field — some funny, some unusual, and some with a lesson.
+We’ll keep adding more as time (and critters) allows.

 |